esy/esy.github.io/docs/what-why.md

 * Allows symlink workflows for local development (by enforcing out-of-source builds).
-This allows you to work on several projects locally, make changes to one project and the projects that depend on it will automatically know they need to rebuild themselves.
+This allows you to work on several projects locally, make changes to one project, and the projects that depend on it will automatically know they need to rebuild themselves.

 * Run commands in project environment quickly `esy <anycommand>`.